Prag8855/aab/content/tools/appointment-finder.md

 ---
 Title: Anmeldung appointment finder
-Description: This bot helps you find an appointment to register your address at the Bürgeramt.
+Description: This bot helps you find an appointment to register your address at the Bürgeramt in Berlin.
 Date_created: 2022-06-15
 ---